immcantation/shazam/docs/topics/distToNearest.md

 Value
 -------------------

-Returns a modified `db` data.frame with nearest neighbor distances in the `DIST_NEAREST` column if `cross=NULL`. if `cross` was specified, distances will be added as the `CROSS_DIST_NEAREST` column
+Returns a modified `db` data.frame with nearest neighbor distances between heavy chain sequences in the `DIST_NEAREST` column if `cross=NULL`.
+If `cross` was specified, distances will be added as the `CROSS_DIST_NEAREST` column.

+Note that distances between light chain sequences are not calculated, even if light chains were used for VJL grouping via `groupUsingOnlyIGH=FALSE`.
+Light chain sequences, if any, will have `NA` in the `DIST_NEAREST` field.

 Details
 -------------------

+To invoke single-cell mode, both `cellIdColumn` and `locusColumn` must be supplied.
+Otherwise, the function will run under non-single-cell mode.

+Under single-cell mode, only heavy chain sequences will be used for calculating nearest neighbor distances.
+Under non-single-cell mode, all input sequences will be used for calculating nearest neighbor distances, regardless of the values in the `locusColumn` field (if present).

+For single-cell mode, the input format is the same as that for [groupGenes](http://www.rdocumentation.org/packages/alakazam/topics/groupGenes).
+Namely, each row represents a sequence/chain.
+Sequences/chains from the same cell are linked by a cell ID in the `cellIdColumn` field.
+Under this mode, there is a choice of whether grouping should be done using only heavy chain (`IGH`) sequences only, or using both heavy chain (`IGH`) and light chain (`IGK`, `IGL`) sequences.
+This is governed by `groupUsingOnlyIGH`.

+If used, values in the `locusColumn` column must be one of `"IGH"`, `"IGK"`, and `"IGL"`.

+Note that for `distToNearest`, a cell with multiple heavy chains is not allowed.

-The distance to nearest neighbor can be used to estimate a threshold for assigning Ig sequences to clonal groups.
+The distance to nearest (heavy chain) neighbor can be used to estimate a threshold for assigning Ig sequences to clonal groups.
 A histogram of the resulting vector is often bimodal, with the ideal threshold being a value that separates the two modes.

 The following distance measures are accepted by the `model` parameter.